squallstar/backbone-skeleton/README.md

 ## 3. Getting started

-To compile the source code, you'll need npm (which comes with node.js), grunt, imagemagick and some other packages installed on the system:
+To compile the source code, you'll need npm (which comes with node.js), grunt, imagemagick and some other packages installed on the system.
+You will also need **Ruby**, just because **Sass** is a Ruby Gem.

     npm install -g grunt-cli